Meet the team

 Dr Choong is a consultant Paediatric Endocrinologist at Perth Children’s Hospital and Clinical Professor in the Division of Paediatrics, Faculty of Health and Medical Sciences, University of Western Australia.

-She has been a previous President of the Australasian Endocrine Group and served as the Chair of the APEG Subcommittee evaluating the outcome of Growth Hormone Therapy in Australian Children (Ozgrow).
-She was a previous member of the Council of the Endocrine Society of Australia.
-She is a member of the Growth Hormone Research Society Executive Committee and has participated in a number of international perspectives on growth hormone therapy.
+She has been past President of the Australasian Paediatric Endocrine Group, the Paediatric and Child Health Division of the Royal Australasian College of Physicians and member of the Executive Council of the Endocrine Society of Australia.
+She is a current member of the Growth Hormone Research Society Executive Committee and contributes to international perspectives on growth hormone therapy in children.

 Dr Choong is the lead endocrinologist for the Childhood Cancer Survivorship Programme at Perth Children’s Hospital.
-Her research includes investigation of the aetiology and effects of treatment of paediatric endocrine patients with conditions affecting growth and adrenal function; and endocrine and metabolic outcomes of cancer therapy in survivors.
+Her research includes investigation of the aetiology and effects of treatment of paediatric endocrine patients with conditions affecting growth, and the endocrine and metabolic effects of cancer therapy in survivors.
+She has a specific interest in thyroid and neuroendocrine tumours.

 Dr Fiona Frazer